EricMbouwe/weather-app-JS/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# JavaScript Restaurant Page Tab switching
+# Weather temperature unit switching

-> Display content of each tab only using JavaScript.
+> Display content of each unit only using JavaScript.

 ![screenshot](.png)